As Long as They're Happy: Production

 The film was based on the comedy play by the British writer Vernon Sylvaine which was first staged in 1953 starring Jack Buchanan.
 It ran at the Garrick Theatre in the West End for 370 performances until May 1954.

-In April 1954 it was announced that Buchanan would appear in the film version; it would be his first starring role in a movie in 14 years.
+In March 1954 it was announced that Raymond Stross had bought the film rights and Buchanan would appear in the film version; Stross wanted Frank Sinatra to play the singer.
+It would be Buchanan's first starring role in a movie in 14 years.
 In August it was announced Jeanne Carson would co star.
+The role of the American singer went to Jerry Wayne, who had performed in Guys and Dolls on stage in London; this was his film debut.